resolvingarchitecture/bitcoin-client-java/README.md

 Local Bitcoin node can be a full node or a pruned node but when pruned, functionality will become limited.
 Open payment channels that will be dereferenced upon pruning will be lost due to de-referencing.
-It's recommended to keep the pruning to a minimal by supporting the largest bitcoin node size possible while minimizing how long payment channels are left open.
+It's recommended to keep the pruning to a minimum by supporting the largest bitcoin node size possible while minimizing how long payment channels are left open.
 Future versions of this component will provide auto notifications of payments channels that would be affected by a prune when registered with this service.

 ## Configuration